paul-hammant/tbd/content/game-changers/index.md

 situations for commits a developer wants to do.
 Maybe that last vision is not quite complete yet, but there's a direction to go in now.

-## Snap-CI's per-commit speculative mergeability analysis (2013)
+## TravisCI's per-commit speculative mergeability analysis (2012)

 ![](to_tbd1.png)

-Snap-CI was the first CI service to setup pipelines for new branches in the tracked repository without a human initiating that - it did so automatically on the first push of a commit creating a branch.
-Well, at least if the branch name conforms to a given regex/prefix.
-That commit, and any to the branch afterward, even preceding the Pull Request, are run through a pipeline that includes:

-1. all the classic compile/unit-test/integration-test/functional-test steps of the regular build, in situ
+TravisCI was the first{{< ext url="https://blog.travis-ci.com/announcing-pull-request-support" >}} CI service to automatically predict a GitHub pull-request's mergeability AND build success/failure as if they had landed in master.
+Specifically:

-2. a speculative merge back to the master/trunk/mainline - only into working-copy as it is for analysis only
+1. a speculative merge back to the master/trunk/mainline - only into working-copy as it is for analysis only
-3. step 1 **again** on that resulting merge
+2. all the classic compile/unit-test/integration-test/functional-test steps of the regular build, in situ

-The speculative merge is discarded every time after #2 (if it fails to merge automatically) or after #3 (regardless) - the actual merge result is never pushed off the build server to the remote (in Git terms).
+The speculative merge is discarded every time after #1 (if it can't merge) or #2 (regardless) - the actual merge result is never pushed off the build server to the remote (in Git terms).
 It is only the "is this buildable and mergeable or not" notification that was desired from the exercise.

-Although they intended this feature of Snap-CI for [short-lived feature branches](/short-lived-feature-branches/), it is clear now that teams should do this CI setup **regardless of branching model**.
+This feature of TravisCI is for [short-lived feature branches](/short-lived-feature-branches/), it is clear now that teams should do this CI setup **regardless of their branching model**.
 Yes, even the long-lived branching models also benefit from this, though they'll be challenged to stay 'green' the whole time, and remain eminently and automatically mergeable back to the mainline/master.

-Badrinath 'Badri' Janakiraman wrote a blog entry{{< ext url="https://blog.snap-ci.com/blog/2013/11/07/automatic-branch-tracking-and-integration/" >}} when the feature was rolled out.
-The blog entry is very much worth a read, especially as Badri was product owner for Snap-CI at the time and had the epiphany to implement this feature.

-Circle-CI offers the same feature now, and it is a question of time before all CI technologies do.
+A few months later, Team City implemented the same feature - {{< ext url="http://tech.labs.oliverwyman.com/blog/2013/01/13/continuous-integration-for-github-pull-requests-with-teamcity/" >}}, and a year later Snap-CI also did{{< ext url="https://blog.snap-ci.com/blog/2013/11/07/automatic-branch-tracking-and-integration/" >}}

 What is a reality
 in 2017 is that the high bar is every commit, **every branch**, with that speculative merge, and elastically scaled so